 1. Personalization Gone Wrong

-Using personalization is a great way for every subscriber to feel that you care about them.
-Personalization allows you to segment your list based on demographics and behaviours, but it can also help you send better messages.
+Personalization is a great way of making subscribers feel valued.
+I allows you to segment your list of customers based on demographics and behaviours, and it can also help you send better messages.
 Personalization can occur in a variety of places to help your audience feel connected to your business.
-This includes personalization within the email body, the style of language, the greeting, and even the subject line.
+This includes personalization within the email body, the style of language, the greeting and even the subject line.

-However, many businesses use personalization the wrong way.
-Using the wrong placeholder for information can cause you to disconnect with your readers.
-Tokens, such as using first names in the email, can be a great way to personalize the greeting of your email.
-However, if it isn’t embedded properly, it will make your customer feel disconnected.
-Using the wrong name will also cause your readers to feel that the company is not taking the time to know them personally.
+Many businesses however, use personalization the wrong way.
+Using the wrong placeholder for information can cause you to disconnect from your readers.
+Tokens, such as first names in the email, can be a great way to personalize greetings.
+If not embedded properly, however, it will make your customers feel disconnected, for example, using the wrong names will cause your readers to feel that the company is not taking the time to know them personally.

 2. Irrelevant Information

 Sending emails that contain information the audience doesn’t care about will cause readers to disengage from your marketing campaigns.
 It will eventually turn them off of your business completely.
-An easy blunder to make is sending repeated sales messages to people who have already purchased an item/service.
+One common blunder is sending repeated sales messages to people who have already purchased an item/service.